gordonje/cid_map/README.md

 	$ python get_geocodes.py [name of your database] [your Postgres user name] [your Postgres password]

-Which will requests geocodes for each Columbia city voter whose address has not been geocoded.
+Which will request geocodes for each Columbia city voter whose address has not yet been geocoded.